aut0nate/Linux-Commands/README.md

 # Search for the whole word (case-insensitive) and display matching lines with line numbers in the current directory
 grep -win <pattern> <file>

-# Search for the whole word (case-insensitive) with one line of context before the matching line
-grep -win -B 1 <pattern> <file>

-# Search for the whole word (case-insensitive) with two lines of context after the matching line
-grep -win -A 2 <pattern> <file>

-# Search for the whole word (case-insensitive) with two lines of context before and after the matching line
-grep -win -C 2 <pattern> <file>

 # Recursively search for the whole word (case-insensitive) in all files within the current directory, and display only the match count for each file
 grep -wicr <pattern>

-# Recursively search for the whole word (case-insensitive) and display only the names of files containing the pattern
-grep -wirl <pattern>

-# Recursively search for the whole word (case-insensitive) and display matching lines with line numbers in all files within the current directory
-grep -winr <pattern>

-# Recursively search for the whole word (case-insensitive) in the current directory and all its subdirectories, displaying matching lines with line numbers
-grep -win <pattern> ./*

 # Search for empty lines in a file and display the line number
 grep -n "^$" <file>